aVeryStrangeLoop/aVeryStrangeLoop.github.io/problems/diffhamming/main.md

 <img width=60% src="f1.png">
 </center>

-## No selection

-The population is resampled every generation to create a new population.
+In the absence of mutation, the population is resampled every generation to create a new population.
 In the absence